thomasdavis/backbonetutorials/_posts/2011-01-26-what-is-a-collection.md

 ## Building a collection

-Now we are going to populate a creation with some useful data.
+Now we are going to populate a collection with some useful data.

 {% highlight javascript %}